Over

 job sites seem to know what they're doing – they're easy to navigate and

-introduce yourself to the basics – follow this up with a few face-to-face
+you need to become aquainted with the internet career search and job application basics then follow this up with a few face-to-face

 are out there, and help you to figure out which particular sector you'd be